 Your website is the first destination where your potential customers or audiences come to engage with you.
 Also, the website provides the first impression to your prospects.
 Thus, it becomes crucial for you to understand its importance and keep it safe from any hacks.
-Also, a lot of backend processing are continuously going on to keep your business alive.
-Data breachings and other illegal acts are going on, but you'll have to take the necessary steps to prevent them.
+Also, a lot of backend processing is continuously going on to keep your business alive.
+Data breaches and other illegal acts are going on, but you'll have to take the necessary steps to prevent them.

-CodeDesign is obsessed with your website security and would always advocate taking required steps to keep the website safe and secure to prevent any complications.
+CodeDesign is obsessed with your website security and would always advocate taking the required steps to keep the website safe and secure to prevent any complications.

 CodeDesign is a performance digital marketing and Amazon agency.
 Feel free to ask your queries.